 A proofreader checks typeset proofs and/or computer printouts to detect errors in typesetting or keyboarding before the final printing of a publication.

-A sub-editor works for associate editors of magazines and newspapers to assess the suitability of reports and articles for publication and edit as necessary.
+A sub-editor works for associate editors of magazines and newspapers to assess the suitability of reports and articles for publication, and edits them as necessary.
 They may arrange the production of photographs or illustrations and liaise with printers to achieve the desired effect.

 Editors have to work under pressure when meeting deadlines, especially those who work on daily newspapers.